RobTheTeacher/git-guide/html/README-TEAM-1.md

 Add an area explaining how to create a main branch and how to push your changes to the repo.

+Task 6)

+Add an area explaining how to clone an existing repository from github

 --------------------------------------

 This guide will be for your use - please add content in your own words, but cut and paste if you have to.
 Github docs should have good explanations for the commands, sites like https://git-scm.com/ will have very detailed explanations.
 Use any resource you want.